CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_2.md

 2. Decide on a research question and project title.
 3. Start exploring potential datasets.

-## Introductions (approx. time: 10 mins total or "2 breaths" per person)
+## Introductions (approx. time: 10 mins total or "1-2 breaths" per prompt)
 Please share the following information about yourself.
 Each team member should type their response in the space below (create more as needed).

   - **Name:** [Your Name]